 Councils therefore have a clear objective to implement public health initiatives and disease-prevention programmes which deliver results that are good value for money.
 The best way of achieving this is by applying evidence-based solutions that ensure a return on investment in the long term.

 NICE has been providing evidence based solutions for public health since 2005.
 We have already produced a library of guidance which recommends the most effective ways of promoting physical activity and tackling issues like smoking, alcohol misuse and obesity.
 NICE also has new responsibilities to produce guidance for social care.

 If you are an officer, an elected member or councillor, or a member of a Health and Wellbeing Board, this page will point you to some of the products and resources available from NICE.

 NICE local government briefings

-These briefings provide advice for local government on the public health actions that are most effective and provide best value for money, based on our guidelines.
+These briefings were created between 2012 and 2015 for local authorities and their partner organisations in the health and voluntary sectors.
+They provided advice for local government on the public health actions that are most effective and provide best value for money, based on our guidelines.

 Guidelines for public health and social care.